-Objective: a case of intermediate uveitis, post-acute period infection, mediated by SARS-CoV-2, documenting the multiform clinical presentation of COVID-19.
-Materials and method: case report and image exams, with bibliographic review.
-Results: A 50-year-old man, with a positive Polymerase Chain Reaction (PCR) in a nasal swab for SARS-CoV-2, 10 days after isolation, complained of low visual acuity and bilateral blurring.
-Vitreitis in both eyes, 2 + / 4 in OR and 1 + / 4 + in OS and vitreous haze were documented in retinography.
-15 days after the early diagnosis and the start of treatment, the patient evolved with improved visual acuity.
-In the reassessment of biomicroscopy and fundscopy, there was an improvement in the vitreitis pattern.
-Conclusions: the patient denied a medical history of chronic autoimmune and inflammatory diseases, and possible etiologies were excluded.
-Clinical apresentation, early diagnosis and clinical response, with gradual reduction and satisfactory response, shows an intermediate uveitis.
-We present this case of ocular involvement, days after a systemic inflammatory condition by COVID - 19, to document the extraordinary and multifaceted capacity for clinical viral manifestation.
+Introduction: In the medical literature, multiple descriptions of ophthalmological manifestations have been attributed, directly or indirectly, to COVID-19.
+The increase in ocular surface symptoms, such as dry eye, were correlated by increasing exposure to digital life during the isolation period in pandemia.
+The signs of vascular involvement are well documented, such as retinal hemorrhages and also of intraocular inflammation, called uveitis.
+We describe a case of intermediate uveitis after COVID-19 infection.
+Case report: A 50-year-old man with positive Polymerase Chain Reaction (PCR) in a nasal swab for SARS-VOC-2, ten days after isolation, complained of low visual acuity and bilateral visual blurring.
+Vitreitis in both eyes, 2 + / 4 OD and 1 + / 4 + OE and vitreous haze were documented in simple retinography.
+Fifteen days after the early diagnosis and the start of treatment, the patient evolved with improved visual acuity.
+In the reassessment of biomicroscopy and fundoscopy, there was an improvement in the vitritis pattern.
+Discussion: The patient denied a medical history of chronic autoimmune and inflammatory diseases, and other etiologies were excluded.
+The clinical presentation, early diagnosis and satisfactory response suggest a subacute intermediate uveitis.
+Conclusion: We present this case of ocular involvement, days after a systemic inflammatory condition by COVID - 19, to document the extraordinary and multifaceted capacity for clinical manifestation of this virus.